ljurk/wikipages/vimwikiwebsite.md

     Psst

-Save your file and then press the bakckspace to go back to your **index.md**
+Save your file and then press the backspace to go back to your **index.md**

 when compiling pandoc creates two files: **index.html** and **about.html**